Life Raft Safety for Offshore Evacuations

 - Try to stay as dry as possible, with particular attention paid to the feet

-Thousands of offshore workers have been saved by life rafts, but they are far more effective when used properly.
+Life rafts have saved thousands of offshore workers, but they are far more effective when used properly.
 If a crew is forced to abandon a vessel, following safe life raft practices is vital to ensuring the crew reaches shore safely.

 If you have been injured while evacuating an offshore vessel, you should consult with an experienced maritime lawyer about your legal rights.
 Contact Arnold & Itkin for a free consultation.